Anjali1241/Promise/README.md

-This Repository contains the document of promises in javascript. run command: node promise.js
+-This Repository contains the document of promises in javascript.
+-command to run file: node promise.js

 * Promise.js
 ->refer Link: